Laurel Highlands 2019 guide has new magazine format

 The guide’s cover image is a view of the Flight 93 National Memorial in Somerset County.
 The publication also is illustrated with entries from the bureau’s 2018 photo contest.

-Winning images from the contest appear on page 46, along with instructions for the 2019 contest, which has a July 31 submission deadline.
+Winning images from the contest appear in the publication, along with instructions for the 2019 contest, which has a July 31 submission deadline.